MesquitaEngineer/test-ci-t-abi-ambev/README.md

 These business rules define quantity-based discounting tiers and limitations:

 1. Discount Tiers:
-   - 4+ items: 10% discount
+   - 4+ items: 10% discount OK
-   - 10-20 items: 20% discount
+   - 10-20 items: 20% discount OK

 2. Restrictions:
-   - Maximum limit: 20 items per product
+   - Maximum limit: 20 items per product OK
-   - No discounts allowed for quantities below 4 items
+   - No discounts allowed for quantities below 4 items OK

 ## Overview
 This section provides a high-level overview of the project and the various skills and competencies it aims to assess for developer candidates.